Also Known As: Loin, T-Bone Steak; T-Bone

 ** Percent Daily Values are based on a 2,000-calorie diet

-This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, and Selenium; and a good source of Iron, Riboflavin, and Choline.
+This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Iron, Riboflavin, and Phosphorus.

 Locate information on Supply Chain Ordering & Pricing Details on the new tool.

 We all know beef tastes great – but did you know that beef can be good for you, too?
 Check out some answers to your most pressing questions when it comes to incorporating beef into a heart-healthy lifestyle.